 - How the numerous Knowles brothers played in 90s ,

 - We still wonder how the grubby but effective batting technique of Keith Watson accumulated so many runs and arguably becoming the highest runs scorer in the club history

 - How Stephen Hussey dominated the 80's/90's ,

 - How Steve Dickson always seems to be an underrated player.

 - How current 1st XI player Stuart Reeve started his journey in 2000s from 3rd XI ( 5th XI in today's standard))

-- There are many other NCC legend's storylines which you can follow with the likes of Barry Miller, H Green, R Pamplin, C Harrison, Peter Frost, Steve Lewis, Keith Knowles, Richard Mackey, Nigel Hussey, P.K.
+- There are many other NCC legend's storylines which you can follow with the likes of Barry Miller, Harry Green, Richard Pamplin, Paul Reeve, Peter Frost, Steve Lewis, Keith Knowles, Richard Mackey, Nigel Hussey, P.K.
 Merali to name a few.

 Technical details: Pages are scanned in searchable PDF format, you should be able to search a word in a file, but we haven't made any technological advances yet to decrypt various types of handwriting.
 If you are lucky, it can sometimes recognise the partial word from handwriting.
 Printed words are easily searchable .
-Files are splitted in parts due to file size restriction of the website.
+Files are split into parts due to file size restriction of the website.